mit-crpg/OpenMOC/docs/source/usersguide/input.rst

     moderator.setNumSectors(8)

-The annular pin cell materials are illustrated on the left below, with the resulting fuel and moderator discretization presented on the right.
+The annular pin cell materials are illustrated below on the left, with the resulting fuel and moderator discretization presented on the right.

 .. _figure_pin_cell_fsrs_moderator_annular: